DIY Slime is the new popular activity for kids. Come see How To Make Slime for Kids that's easy and doesn't contain Borax.

 - Crazy Art Glue

-We recommend getting a couple bottles since you may want to make more than one batch!
+We recommend getting a couple of bottles since you may want to make more than one batch!

 Tips for Making the Best Slime